-- 4 Select a printer.

-- 5 Select a workflow.

-- Apply default workflow-Processes jobs using the settings of the workflow and media that are set to be used by default.

-- Apply server workflow-Allows you to select any of the printer's available workflows or media.

-- 6 Select Nest all jobs (optional).
+- 4 Select a printer. - 5 Select any of the available workflows or media for the specified printer. - Workflow-Processes jobs using the settings of either the Generic (Default) workflow or another selected workflow. - Media-Processes jobs using the settings of either the Generic (Default) media or another selected media. - 6 Select Nest all jobs (optional).